Kong/gojira/README.md

 > default: the value of RESTY_LUAROCKS_VERSION in .requirements file

-Declare the specific LuaRocks version.
+Use the provided LuaRocks version instead the one from the `.requirements` file.

 ### GOJIRA_REPO